Sanghee Song

 From 2006 to 2007, Song was a resident at the Rijksakademie in Amsterdam.
 Song won the Hermès Foundation Missulsang, an annual award recognizing emerging Korean artists, in 2008, for her "animation work exploring environmental issues."
 Song is also the recipient of the 2017 Korea Artist Prize from the National Museum of Modern and Contemporary Art, Korea.
-Song participated in the 2016 Aichi triennale, in the 2004 Busan Biennale, the 2006 Gwangju Biennale and the 2006 São Paulo Art Biennial.
+Song participated in the 2016 Aichi triennale, the 2004 Busan Biennale, the 2006 Gwangju Biennale, and the 2006 São Paulo Art Biennial.
 Her work was featured in the 2007 Global Feminisms exhibition at the Brooklyn Museum.